Robbiekruszynski/web-design-process/README.md

 * Pain points - lack of work sink at other options / no available space to showcase.
 * Tech - viewing / sign up for xj-16 primarily on mobile
 #### Story
+My name is Nathan and I've been a professional painter for about 5 years.
+I focus on larger canvas work with abstract expressionism as my focus.
+Oil is my main medium, which requires ventilation and a cleaning space / sink.
+In the past I feel the spaces I've worked out of have had some of the requirements I need but have always lacked crucial elements.
+Having access to my space 24/7 is very important due to my unknown schedule, along with having the ability to showcase work within the building.

 #### Target User 2
 * Kate - interior designer (commercial work space)